WICG/view-transitions/document-render-blocking.md

 The timing for when this attribute can block rendering for a Document is already well defined in [render-blocking mechanism](https://html.spec.whatwg.org/multipage/dom.html#render-blocking-mechanism).
 The user agent [unblocks rendering](https://html.spec.whatwg.org/multipage/dom.html#unblock-rendering) on this element when it's done parsing the document as defined [here](https://html.spec.whatwg.org/multipage/parsing.html#the-end).

 This approach neatly fits with the existing `blocking` primitive in html.
 The con is that while its trivial to block rendering until the full Document is parsed, more not-so-obvious code is needed to optimally block only on the minimal requisite set of elements.
-That makes it likely that authors will just block on full parsing since that will fix the correctness issues.
+That makes it likely that authors will just block on full parsing since that will be an easier fix to the correctness issue.
+This will degrade the overall user experience by delaying the first frame longer than necessary.

 ### Sample Code